Making Words Come Alive

 The off-Loop companies of the 1960s trumpeted spontaneity, experimentation, and freedom from inhibition—the natural reaction of too-carefully-raised suburban kids raised to the level of aesthetic principle.
 Lawrence Santoro, a veteran of the scene in the 1970s, recalls how Chicago theater people went about their business.
 “Midwestern Shakespeareans seemed all headbash and spit, rock'n'roll and rend your clothes . . . .
 For them, it seemed less performance, more day labor in an abattoir.”

 The approach is manifest in perhaps its purest form in two forms of quasi-theatrical forms that are peculiarly popular in Chicago.
 One is the poetry slam—more theater than literature, and more therapy than either.
-The other is improv.
-No guarantee of spontaneity in performance than to abandon the script in favor of skits improvised (often with help of audience) on the spot or performed to scripts generated through improvs of the troupe in rehearsal, as practiced by such troupes as Annoyance Theater, ImprovOlympic and others.
+The other is improv,.
+Nothing more certainly guarantees spontaneity in performance than abandoning the script in favor of skits improvised (often with help of audience) on the spot or performed to scripts generated through improvs of the troupe in rehearsal, as practiced by such troupes as Annoyance Theater, ImprovOlympic and others.

 Second City is the standout here, thanks in no small part to Del Close, a pioneer in the long-form improvisation method.
 Close began his improv career with The Compass Players, and essentially invented “long-form” improvisation; his improv team game, The Harold, is practiced in countries around the world, and he coauthored a standard text on comedy improvisation.